wavemaker/docs/learn/list-properties-events-methods/index.md

 Note: Returns an array of widgets with the given name inside the list.
 When the index is provided, only the widget with the given name at the given index will be returned.
 When the index is not provided, all the widgets with the given name inside the livelist will be returned.

-selected item
+Modify selected item

- = 0;
+Page.Widgets.EmployeeList.selecteditem = 0;
 //selects first item in the list.

-change value of currentItem
+To change value of currentItem

- = ‘Eric’; //Sets username field value to ‘Eric’;
+item.username = ‘Eric’; //Sets username field value to ‘Eric’;

 Note: currentItem and currentItemWidgets can’t be accessed through script.
 But those were given as parameters for events of widgets inside list widget template. currentItem is given as item in the arguments.

-change caption of username widget for currentItem
+To change caption of username widget for currentItem

- = ‘Eric’;
+currentItemWidgets.Name.caption = ‘Eric’;
 //Sets caption of Name widget to Eric.

 Note: currentItem and currentItemWidgets can’t be accessed through the script.
 But those were given as parameters for events of widgets inside list widget template. currentItem is given as item in the arguments.

-preserve the reordered list
+To preserve the reordered list

-1Reorder = function ($event, $data) {
+Page.livelist1Reorder = function ($event, $data) {
       //$data is the newly reordered array of items.
 };

-Note: Enable reorder allows the user to change the order of the items in the List in runtime, but the order after reordering do not persist after refresh. callback event is triggered when the order of the items in the List is changed.
+Note: Enable reorder allows the user to change the order of the items in the List in runtime, but the order after reordering do not persist after refresh. _onReorder_ callback event is triggered when the order of the items in the List is changed.
 In the script, $data parameter has the complete order after each reorder.
 This data can be used to make the reorder permanent.

-interact with widgets of selected item
+To interact with widgets of selected item

-\[0\].Name.caption = ‘Eric’;
+Page.Widgets.EmployeeList.selectedItemWidgets\[0\].Name.caption = ‘Eric’;
 //Changes caption for Name widget of selected item to ‘Eric’.

-: To find the index of a list item
+**getIndex**: To find the index of a list item

+**Syntax**

-(listItemObject: ListItem);
+Page.Widgets.MyList.getIndex(listItemObject: ListItem);

-**: **: list item object against which the index is required. **: ** of the passed list item object. **: **
+**Parameter: **listItemObject: list item object against which the index is required. **Return: **Index of the passed list item object. **Example: **

- i = Page.Widgets.list1.getIndex(Page.Widgets.list1.selecteditem);
+let i = Page.Widgets.list1.getIndex(Page.Widgets.list1.selecteditem);

-: To find  list item object for an index
+**getItem**: To find the list item object for an index

+**Syntax**

-(index: number);
+Page.Widgets.MyList.getItem(index: number);

-**:** index: index (zero based) of the list item against which the corresponding list item object is required. **:** list item object. **: **
+**Parameter:** index: index (zero based) of the list item against which the corresponding list item object is required. **Return:** list item object. **Example: **

- item = Page.Widgets.list1.getItem(1); //returns list item against 2nd index (0 based)
+let item = Page.Widgets.list1.getItem(1); //returns list item against 2nd index (0 based)

-**:**
+**getWidget:**

 Returns a list of all widgets against a passed widget name.

-designing a list in a WM app, when a widget (with name my\_widget) is dropped in the list template, multiple instances of the same widget are created for each list item.
-In order to access all the instances of a widget, the getWidgets method can be used.
+While designing a list in a WM app, when a widget (with name my\_widget) is dropped in the list template, multiple instances of the same widget are created for each list item.
+In order to access all the instances of a widget, the getWidgets method can be used. **Syntax**

-(name: string, \[index: number\])
+Page.Widgets.Mylist.getWidgets(name: string, \[index: number\])

-**:** Name (string): name of the widget in the list template.
-Index (number)  \[optional\]: Index of the list item for which the widget instance is required. **:** Returns a list of all widget instances with the passed name.
-If index is passed, the list contains only one widget instance against the passed index. **:**
+**Parameter:** Name (string): name of the widget in the list template.
+Index (number)  \[optional\]: Index of the list item for which the widget instance is required. **Return:** Returns a list of all widget instances with the passed name.
+If index is passed, the list contains only one widget instance against the passed index. **Example:**

- widgetsList = Page.Widgets.MyList.getWidgets(“my\_text\_widget”);
+let widgetsList = Page.Widgets.MyList.getWidgets(“my\_text\_widget”);
 // If there are 10 list items, the method call will return an array of 10 instances of widget “my\_text\_widget” for each list item. let widget = Page.Widgets.MyList.getWidgets(“my\_text\_widget”, 4);